Doornfontein: History

 The area, whose name means "thorn fountain", was originally the southern part of a farm owned by Frederick Jacobus Bezuidenhout, and was proclaimed a public diggings after the discovery of gold on the Witwatersrand in 1886.
 The suburb was laid out in the late 1880s by Thomas Yeo, and became the first residential suburb of Johannesburg.
-In 1897 the freehold of the suburb was bought by a company owned by the mining magnate Barney Barnato, and the district became known as "Millionaire's Row".
+In 1897 the freehold of the suburb was bought by the Johannesburg Consolidated Investment Company (JCI), owned by the mining magnate Barney Barnato.
+The suburb (and Berea) were developed by the company and the district became known as "Millionaire's Row".
+The JCI also built Norman House, a striking mansion home for Barnato.
+The property was situated near to the Irene Church with its front entrance on End Street.
+In his biography of Barnato, Harry Raymond wrote that "as a practical proof of his faith in the permanency of the Gold Fields of the Rand he decided to build a large home for his own dwelling place and tenders were called for its erection."
+Afterwards the house was the residence of the mining magnate, John Dale Lace.
+It was subsequently converted into an institution known as Dale Lace house, a residence for senior citizens.
+The building has since been demolished.